Unit 3 - Practice Quiz

 C. are flying / goes / are landing

-D. will be flying / goes / will have landed
+D. will have been flying / is going / will be landing

 59 Had it not been for the anonymous tip, the detective admits that he __ the significance of the coded message and the case __ unsolved.